polterguy/polterguy.github.io/tutorials/auth/index.md

 technically that is true, OAuth2 is also extremely complex and over engineered, and very easy to get wrong.
 With Magic authentication and authorisation simply works out of the box, without you having to configure anything at all, making it almost impossible to have something going wrong.
-Watch the following video for a walkthrough of how the auth parts in Magic works.
+Watch the following video for a walkthrough of how these parts works in Magic.

 <div class="video">
 <iframe width="560" height="315" style="position:absolute; top:0; left:0; width:100%; height:100%;" src="https://www.youtube.com/embed/xD9NEWbgfYY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>